NATURALISM AND THE ACTOR - 2019/0

 Prerequisites / Co-requisites

-Students will take this module following these modules: Theories of Performance and The Greeks Students will take this module alongside the following modules: Shakespeare
+Students will take this module following these modules: The Greeks and Shakespeare.
+Students will take this module alongside the following module: The Background to Theatre.

 Indicative content includes:

 - Online and Distance study arising from the module material and Essential Reading texts, as laid out in the module reading list.
 Topics and practitioners to be studied include, but are not restricted to: Zola, Ibsen, Strindberg, Anton Chekhov, Stanislavski, Shaw, Antoine

 - Seminar sessions amounting to two full days at GSA (also available remotely and online) to include writing skills, personal tutorials and target setting and the study of Naturalism and Western actor training traditions